dformo/jbl-bid-bot/README.md

 -Download contents of repository into a folder

--Open powershell command line in same folder as above and run:
+-Open PowerShell command line in same folder as above and run:

 `py -3 -m pip install -r 'requirements.txt'`

 -Start the bot:

-1. Run the following in powershell command line (after inserting the bot's Discord token):
+1. Run the following in PowerShell command line (after inserting the bot's Discord token):

 `.\run-bot.ps1 -Token "DISCORD_TOKEN_HERE"`